 When it comes to property division and divorce, the most difficult assets to evaluate are often business assets.
 A divorce attorney experienced in business evaluations is necessary to competently handle these complex and intricate matters.

 Fort Lauderdale attorney Brown-Wiseman will work closely with a team of experts in order to thoroughly and properly evaluate your business assets.
 This typically includes highly respected forensic accountants (CPAs), and when merited, private investigators, economists and other financial appraisers.
 Attorney Brown-Wiseman is extremely familiar with these types of cases and knows how to advocate the best arguments in your favor.
 She can explain the different valuation methodologies such as a market approach vs. an asset-based approach.

 Business assets can include:

 - Manufacturing businesses

 - Distributing companies

-There are two types of "good will" when it comes to a business.
+There are two types of “goodwill” when it comes to a business.
 Only one of them is used for the purpose of property division.
-The first type is "personal good will."
+The first type is “personal goodwill.”
 This is not part of the value of a business for purposes of equitable distribution in a divorce.
-Personal goodwill is the value of the business-owning spouse's reputation or expertise.
-Only the second type, "enterprise good will" is used for purposes of valuating a business in a divorce.
-Enterprise goodwill includes the repetition of the business itself or location of the business.
-Attorney Brown-Wiseman works with professionals who valuate businesses.
-This is important because this is necessary to accurately valuate a business for purposes of equitable distribution.
+Personal goodwill is the value of the business-owning spouse’s reputation or expertise.
+Only the second type, “enterprise goodwill” is used for purposes of valuating a business in a divorce.
+Enterprise goodwill includes the repetition of the business itself or the location of the business.

 Protect your financial future by obtaining the assistance of a knowledgeable Broward County divorce and asset division attorney.
-Don't risk choosing the wrong lawyer.
-Contact Rebekah Brown-Wiseman by calling 954-563-1331 and schedule an appointment to meet in Fort Lauderdale, Florida.
+Don’t risk choosing the wrong lawyer.
+Contact Rebekah Brown-Wiseman by calling 954-563-1331 and schedule an appointment to meet at her Fort Lauderdale, Florida law office